dan2-ux/smart-home/GoServer+SQLite/README.md

-# This directory is one the architect inside the central layer
+# This directory contains one of the architectures within the central layer.

 Golang and SQLite work together to create a stable, fast, and reliable server that runs natively on the Raspberry Pi 5, leaving more resources available for the AI agent to operate efficiently.